Marine Engineer Salary | 23-24 The Best Tutorial for Students

 8) He also assumes complete control of the Engine room in the Emergency.

-9) Analysis of the specific fuel consumption and specific lube oil consumption daily.
+9) Analysis of the specific fuel and lube oil consumption daily.

 10) He supervises the maintenance and keeps the records.